VisualFP/docs/SA/content/tool_research/eros.typ

 particularly the way Eros visualized pure values can be an inspiration for VisualFP.
 Ultimately the technique is not well suited for general

-purpose functional programming and education.
+purpose functional programming, especially in an educational context.